DHARPA-Project/kiara.documentation/docs/extending_kiara/creating_modules/the_basics.md

 For this tutorial, we'll use a [project template](https://github.com/DHARPA-Project/kiara_plugin.develop/tree/main/kiara_plugin.%7B%7B%20cookiecutter.project_slug%20%7D%7D) to create a bare-bones kiara plugin project, which we will augment with our own module(s).

-To get started, install the `cruft` conda package, which we will use to create our project stub:
+First we need to install the `cruft` conda package, which we will use to create our project stub:

 ```
 mamba install -c conda-forge cruft
 ```

-Then, we run `cruft` against our template git repo, feel free to change any of the answers to the questions you'll be asked:
+Now, we run `cruft` against our template git repo, feel free to change any of the answers to the questions you'll be asked:

 ```
 cruft create https://github.com/DHARPA-Project/kiara_plugin.develop.git